-This was our last minute Labor Day dessert as well as an attempt to use some graham crackers from a box I’d opened earlier in the day.
-I was going to name it Pudding Parfait Icebox Cake because it reminds me of the Little Bucket Parfaits at KFC.
+This was our last minute Labor Day dessert as well as an attempt to use some graham crackers from a box I'd opened earlier in the day.
+I was going to name it Pudding Parfait Icebox Cake because it reminds me of the (long but not forgotten) Little Bucket Parfaits at KFC.
 But for practicality, went with the more straightforward Graham Cracker Pudding Icebox Cake.
 Unlike the little KFC parfaits, there are no graham cracker crumbs here, but rather layers of graham cracker squares, a homemade pudding mixture, and whipped cream.

 Graham Cracker Pudding Icebox Cake Size